A Smooth Approximation Framework for Weakly Convex Optimization

 To quantify the quality of a smooth approximation, we start by formalizing the definition of a (generalized) smooth approximation of a function $f$. \begin{defn} Let $f:\Rbb^d\raw\Rbb$ be weakly convex on a closed convex set $\Xcal\subseteq\Rbb^d$.
 We say that $f$ admits a generalized smooth approximation (or generalized smoothable) on $\Xcal$ if there exists a family of continuously differentiable functions $\{f_\eta\}_{\eta>0}$, such that for any $\eta>0$, i) $f_\eta$ is $\bar\rho$-weakly convex for a constant $\bar\rho>0$, ii) there exists a nonnegative function $\Rcal_{\eta}:\Xcal\rightarrow \Rbb_+$, and a symmetric function $\Lcal_{\eta}:\Xcal\times \Xcal \rightarrow \Rbb_+$, such that the following conditions hold: \begin{enumerate}[label=\textbf{S\arabic*:},ref={\textbf{S\arabic*}}] \item $f_{\eta}(\xbf)\le f(\xbf)\le f_{\eta}(\xbf)+\Rcal_\eta(\xbf)$, for any $\xbf\in\Xcal$. \item $f_\eta(\xbf)$ is $\Lcal_\eta$-generalized smooth on $\Xcal$: $\norm{\nabla f_\eta(\xbf)-\nabla f_\eta(\ybf)}\le \Lcal_\eta(\xbf, \ybf)\,\norm{\xbf-\ybf}.$ \end{enumerate} When these conditions are met, $f_{\eta}$ is called a $(\bar\rho, \Rcal_\eta,\Lcal_\eta)$-smooth approximation (SA) of $f$.
 For brevity, we may refer to it as a $(\bar\rho,\eta)$-SA, or, when the context is clear, simply an $\eta$-SA of $f$. \end{defn}

-\begin{rem} Conditions~\ref{SA-func}-\ref{SA-smooth} allow both the approximation error $\Rcal_\eta(\xbf)$ and the local smoothness modulus $\Lcal_\eta(\xbf,\ybf)$ to be local, i.e., dependent on the evaluation point(s).
-This flexibility is crucial for handling nonsmooth functions that are not globally Lipschitz continuous, thereby broadening the class of problems that can be handled. \Cref{sec:nes-smoothing} elaborates more on this aspect. \end{rem}

-The framework above generalizes the smooth approximation theory for convex optimization~\citep{Beck2012smoothing}, which assumes $f_\eta$ to be convex and globally Lipschitz smooth.
-In the convex setting, convergence rates are typically measured by the function value gap.
-Condition~\ref{SA-func} allows one to directly relate the optimality gap of the nonsmooth problem to that of its smooth approximation.
+Conditions~\ref{SA-func}--\ref{SA-smooth} differ from the standard notion of smooth approximation~\citep{Beck2012smoothing}, in which $\Rcal_\eta$ and $\Lcal_\eta$ do not depend on $\xbf$ or $\ybf$.
+This added flexibility is crucial for handling nonsmooth functions that are not globally Lipschitz continuous, thereby broadening the class of problems that can be addressed; see \Cref{sec:nes-smoothing}.
+Moreover, our framework extends smooth approximation theory beyond the convex setting to encompass nonconvex functions.
+In the convex setting, convergence rates are typically measured in terms of the function value gap, and Condition~\ref{SA-func} directly relates the optimality gap of the nonsmooth problem to that of its smooth approximation.